Jeep Cherokee Insurance Rates

 Rates are averaged for all Jeep Cherokee models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on insurance for a Jeep Cherokee not only requires avoiding accidents and claims, but also having good credit, avoid buying unnecessary coverage, and deciding if full coverage is necessary.
-Invest time comparing rates at every other renewal by quoting rates from direct insurance companies like GEICO and Progressive, and also from local independent and exclusive agents.
+Saving money on auto insurance takes being a safe and courteous driver, maintaining good credit, avoid buying unnecessary coverage, and maximizing policy discounts.
+Set aside time to compare rates every couple of years by requesting rates from direct insurance companies like GEICO and Progressive, and also from your local independent and exclusive agents.

-- Drivers under the age of 20 are charged the highest rates, costing up to $508 per month if they have full coverage
+- Teenage drivers are expensive to insure, costing up to $508 per month for full coverage

 - Increasing deductibles can save around $575 each year